-- Make something other than sweets with them.
+It’s a good idea to offer a well-rounded experience and make something other than sweets with them.
 I’m all for baking cookies with your kids, but there is so much more to cooking than dessert.
-Start small – let them spread peanut butter on their sandwiches.
+You can start small – let them spread peanut butter on their sandwiches.
 Help them whisk the eggs.
 Include them in the day-to-day cooking.

 This isn’t to say that I always cook with my kids.
 I don’t.
 There are many times when I make breakfast/dinner/lunch without my children’s help.
 But, I do make time.
 I even schedule it most of the time.
 It’s important to me – so I make it a priority.

-You can cook with your kids and enjoy it.
+You can learn how to cook with kids and enjoy it.
 Just start small and go from there.
 Figure out what works for you – just get them involved.
 You are giving them a gift of your time AND the tools needed to feed themselves as adults.